kumarvna/terraform-azurerm-security-center/README.md

 # Security Center Terraform module

-Azure Security Center is a unified infrastructure security management system that strengthens the security posture of your data centers, and provides advanced threat protection across your hybrid workloads in the cloud.
+Azure Security Center is a unified infrastructure security management system that strengthens the security posture of your data centers and provides advanced threat protection across your hybrid workloads in the cloud.
 This module helps you to create Azure Security Center resources for Azure Landing Zones.

+Security Center collects data from the Azure virtual machines (VMs), virtual machine scale sets, IaaS containers, and non-Azure (including on-premises) computers to monitor for security vulnerabilities and threats.
+Data is collected using the `Log Analytics agent`, which reads various security-related configurations and event logs from the machine and copies the data to the workspace for analysis.

 ## Module Usage